 - Can recover test files we created and deleted.

 - Offer a free trial version.

-Further, we considered what people like about Recuva, as well as what features they wish Recuva alternative had.
+Further, we considered what people like about Recuva and what features they wish Recuva alternative had.
+Special feature considerations:

 - Lost partition recovery.

 After testing several popular apps, our favorite pick is Stellar Phoenix Data Recovery, due not only to its lovely wizard and exceptional performance but because its feature list easily outpaces the competition.